 - Why does the initializer

 - Please make sure that the portable data hashes for the new Collection fixtures correspond to the manifest text.
 It helps make the fixtures more useful for other tests in the future if they already have good data.
 And it helps avoid questions about whether or not the portable data hash is "intentionally" wrong.

 #9 Updated by Radhika Chippada over 4 years ago

 Brett, thanks for the review comments.
 I addressed all the comments.
 (I was being lazy about the new fixture pdf; now that I updated it, there is now no conflict with the other action_controller tests.)

 As for "include MIME", without it workbench does not find MIME and I cannot access any pages.
 I think it is got to do with the order of loading gems during initialization.

-#10 Updated by Brett Smith about 4 years ago
+#10 Updated by Brett Smith over 4 years ago

 At 4a8dc95, I just have one organizational thought.
 Following Rails convention, it would be ideal to test CollectionsHelper in a dedicated test case under

 tests/helpers/, rather than mixing the tests with the collections unit tests.
 (I apologize for not noting this last time.)
 This would make it easier to find and extend the tests when doing future work on the helper.